 RELATED: Love to paint?
 Here is how to paint with kids.

-- Washi Tape – this stuff peels off easily so won’t leave any marks if it gets stuck somewhere in the house!
+- Washi Tape: This stuff peels off easily, so it won’t leave any marks if it gets stuck somewhere in the house!

-RELATED: You can use these art supplies for Build Your Name, Sticky Pumpkin, and Washi Measurement Game.
+RELATED: You can use these art supplies for Sticky Pumpkin and Washi Measurement Game.

-- Glue sticks – trying to keep the lids on is a nightmare!
-But these ones help my kids’ creations.
+- Glue sticks: trying to keep the lids on is a nightmare!
+But these help my kids’ creations.

-- Jumbo Craft Sticks – I always keep a stack of these in my art supply storage cabinet.
+- Jumbo Craft Sticks: I always keep a stack in my art supply storage cabinet.

-- Mini clothespins – so many ways you can use these in your art supply cabinet!
+- Mini clothespins: You can use these in your art supply cabinet in so many ways!

-- Painters swatches – find at your local paint store.
+- Painters swatches: Find them at your local paint store.

-- Stapler – ensure use supervision with those tiny hands.
+- Stapler: Use supervision with those tiny hands.

-- Tape – top of with tape to keep the art supply cabinet going.
+- Tape: Top off with tape to keep the art supply cabinet going.

 Art Supply Cart Drawers Four and Five